marmelab/react-admin/docs/IfCanAccess.md

 ## `resource`

-By default, `<UseCanAccess>` uses the current resource (from the `ResourceContext`) to check permissions.
+By default, `<IfCanAccess>` uses the current resource (from the `ResourceContext`) to check permissions.
 You can override this behavior by passing the `resource` prop:

 ```jsx
 <IfCanAccess action="export" resource="companies">